 Mr. Tomeo regularly represented clients before taxing agencies in audits and administrative litigation as well as in tax litigation.
 He successfully argued the case of Foodways National, Inc. v.
 Crystal before the Connecticut Supreme Court, establishing that amounts paid for storage space in a public warehouse constitute rent for purposes of corporate income tax apportionment.
 He successfully prosecuted the case of Steelcase, Inc. v.
 Crystal before the Supreme Court, establishing that the Connecticut sales and use tax could not properly be applied to drop shipment sales under the circumstances presented.

 Mr. Tomeo has been a member of the editorial board of, and a frequent contributor to, the Journal of Multistate Taxation and a contributing author to the CCH Guidebook to Connecticut Taxes.
 He has also served as the senior topical editor for taxation for the Connecticut Bar Journal.
-Mr. Tomeo has been named to the Connecticut Super Lawyers® list in the area of Tax since 2006 (Super Lawyers is a registered trademark of Key Professional Media, Inc.).
+Mr. Tomeo has been selected to the Connecticut Super Lawyers list from 2006 to 2012.